jamshaidsohail5/cube-lang/readme.md

 ### Unit tests

-Cube provides a domain-specific language for test-driven development.
+Cube provides a domain-specific language (DSL) for test-driven development.
 In this example, a `map` operation is used to make a unit test over a list more readable.

 ```lua
 map (1, 2, 3) to square